EichlerLab/asap/HOUSEKEEPING.md

 # Housekeeping
-Here you can find tasks related to SFARI deposition, and routinely updating google sheets.
+Here you can find tasks related to SFARI deposition, quick_stats generation, and routinely updating google sheets.

 ##### Table of Contents
 * [SFARI data deposition](#sfari)